docarray/docarray/docs/data_types/multi_modal/multi_modal.md

 any number of following pages, and some metadata.
 Further, each page contains a main text, and can contain and image and an image description.

-To implement this we can simply add a `Newspaper` class to our previous implementation.
+To implement this you can simply add a `Newspaper` class to our previous implementation.
 The newspaper has a required `cover_page` attribute of type `Page` as well as a `pages` attribute, which is a `DocList` of `Page`'s.

 ```python